 Rock piles for the Hidden People © Jeroen

-Recommended Huldufólk-related activities include a visit to Reykjavik's Hellisgerdi Lava Park (which is supposedly full of elvin homes); a trip to the Museum of Icelandic Wonders in Stokkseyri (just 37 miles/60km from the capital); and, for the really enthusiastic, a half-day course at Magnús Skarphedinsson's Álfaskólinn, the Icelandic Elf School, where you'll learn all about the 'hidden realm', and even receive a diploma to prove it.
+One of the most interesting cultural drawcards of Iceland must surely be the Huldufólk ('Hidden People').
+In Icelandic folklore, the Huldufólk are magical invisible beings who can appear at will.
+Also called elves, they can be observed by humans with a talent for communicating with the hidden realm.
+While not many of Iceland's population believe in the Huldufólk, they remain an important element of the country's folklore and national identity.
+Visitors to Iceland who learn about the Hidden People will gain a lot of insight into local culture.
+Recommended Huldufólk-related activities include a visit to Reykjavik's Hellisgerdi Lava Park (which is supposedly full of elven homes); a trip to the Museum of Icelandic Wonders in Stokkseyri (just 37 miles/60km from the capital); and, for the really enthusiastic, a half-day course at Magnús Skarphedinsson's Álfaskólinn, the Icelandic Elf School, where you'll learn all about their world and even receive a diploma to prove it.